micro-os-plus/utils-lists-xpack/website/pages/home.md

 ## Status

 @note
-The **utils-lists** library is fully functional, and is CI tested on 32 and 64-bit bare-metal platforms (Arm Cortex-M0, Cortex-M7F, Cortex-A15, Cortex-A72, RISC-V RV32IMAC, RV64IMAFDC),
-and natively, with GCC & clang.
+The **utils-lists** library is fully functional, and the lists classes are used to manage several lists in the µOS++ RTOS scheduler (like threads, mutexes, devices, etc).
 @n
 @n
-The lists classes are used to manage several lists in the µOS++ RTOS scheduler (like threads, mutexes, devices, etc).
+The project is CI tested on 32 and 64-bit bare-metal platforms (Arm Cortex-M0, Cortex-M7F, Cortex-A15, Cortex-A72, RISC-V RV32IMAC, RV64IMAFDC),
+and natively, with GCC & clang.

 ## Credits